RedisLabs/redislabs-docs/content/rs/security/ldap/enable-role-based-ldap.md

 To enable and configure LDAP, sign into the Redis Software admin console and then select **Settings** | **LDAP**.

-_(screenshot)_
+{{<image filename="/images/rs/rs-settings-ldap-configure.png" width="75%" alt="The LDAP configuration screen in the Redis Software admin console" >}}{{< /image >}}

 {{<warning>}}
 If LDAP is already enabled, you may already be using the cluster-based LDAP integration.
-If so, follow the migration process to enable role-based LDAP.
+If so, follow the [migration process]({{< relref "/rs/security/ldap/migrate-to-role-based-ldap" >}}) to enable role-based LDAP.
 (External users must be deleted from the admin console before enabling role-based LDAP.)
 {{</warning>}}

 When LDAP is enabled, use the info you gathered to populate the following settings: